 The new law took away most of the old bottle sizes, and made liquor available in the modern “fifth”, the now-familiar 750ml, as well as a 1.75 liter bottle, one liter, 500 milliliters, 200 milliliters, and the minis: 100 milliliters and 50 milliliters, equivalent to a shot, depending on who you ask.

-A half pint became 200ml, around 36.6 less.
+Additionally, a half pint became 200ml, which is roughly 36.6ml less than before.
 You can rest assured that we paid the same whether the amount was reduced or not.

-To make it more clear, I’ve included a table below, giving the metric liquor bottle sizes, the equivalent ounces (approx.), and there supposed correspondence in terms of gallons, quarts or pints.
+To make it clearer, I’ve included a modern alcohol bottle sizes table below, giving the metric liquor bottle sizes, the equivalent ounces (approx.), and their supposed correspondence in terms of gallons, quarts or pints.

-Key Summary Points for “How Much Is A Fifth Of Liquor And Why Is It Called That?”
+Key Summary Points for “How Much Is A Fifth Of Alcohol?”

-- Today, a standard-size bottle of liquor contains 750ml or 25.4 ounces, the same amount as a standard wine bottle.
+- Today, a standard-size bottle of alcohol contains 750ml or 25.4 ounces, the same amount as a standard wine bottle.

-- The term “fifth” comes from when bottles were 4/5 of a quart, which is 1/5 of a gallon.
+- The term “fifth” originates from when bottles were 4/5 of a quart, which equals 1/5 of a gallon.

-- We still use the term “fifth” even though bottle sizes are now measured in the metric system.
-This is because 1/5 gallon (4/5 quart) is very close to 750ml (25.4oz).
+- We still use the term “fifth” even though bottle sizes are now measured in the metric system, as 1/5 gallon (4/5 quart) is very close to 750ml (25.4oz).

 - Liquor once came in 40 different-sized bottles.
 However, in the 1960s, efforts began to eliminate the confusing fractions of pints, quarts, and gallons.